havva-dogan/havva-dogan/README.md

 **Sales & Partnerships Leader · MSc Data Science · Berlin, Germany**

-10+ years in enterprise sales & partnerships across EMEA in IoT, SaaS, sensor systems, and critical infrastructure.
-I use data to sell smarter: this GitHub is where I explore that intersection through personal projects.
+10+ years in enterprise sales & partnerships across EMEA in data and sensing technology.
+Building to stay AI-fluent.
 ---

 ## 🛠 What I work with